top of page

 • to practice low-ownership (share, swap, borrow)

-• pay attention to natural beauty
+• pay attention to natural beauty (practice mindfulness)

 • practice lifelong voluntary simplicity